-So, in a medical malpractice case, the defendant health care provider can be liable for the harmed patient's pain and suffering, in additional to other damages like the cost of medical treatment and lost income.
+So, in a medical malpractice case, the defendant health care provider can be liable for the harmed patient's pain and suffering, in additional to other damages like:

-To combat this, some states have put a "cap" on the amount a plaintiff can receive for general damages in a medical malpractice case.
-To learn more about these caps -- and whether or not your state has one -- check out our State-by-State Medical Malpractice Damages Caps section.
+This subjectivity means that damages from pain and suffering can vary tremendously from case to case—even if the underlying injury is the same.
+For this reason (and in part to control the costs of health care), many states have put a "cap" on the amount a plaintiff can receive for general damages in a medical malpractice case.
+To learn more about these caps—and whether your state has one—check out our State-by-State Medical Malpractice Damages Caps section.